imaryan02/MY-PROJECT-PORTFOLIO/README.md

 # Ocean-Biotech:
-Designed and Developed www.oceanbiotech.in 🧬
+Designed and Developed a front-end website.

 Crafted a dynamic pharmaceutical website showcasing the company's diverse product range.
 Leveraged HTML, CSS, and JavaScript to create an engaging user experience, harmonizing innovation with design.

 Website is live at https://oceanbiotech.in/

 # Glametique-India:
 I've had the opportunity to craft a sleek and informative website for GLAMETIQUE, a distinguished brand in the beauty and cosmetics industry.
 The website serves as a comprehensive digital catalog, showcasing a wide array of products ranging from hair care to skin nourishment.
 Designed with user engagement in mind, the site provides detailed information about each product, ensuring a transparent and enriching user experience.
 With a focus on minimalistic design and functionality, the website stands as a testament to combining aesthetic simplicity with practical utility, catering to the needs and interests of beauty enthusiasts.